-Admission into the Doctor of Psychology in Counseling Psychology requires the completion of a Bachelor of Arts or Science (or an equivalent) degree from a regionally accredited college or university.
+Admission into the Doctor of Psychology in Counseling Psychology program requires the completion of a Bachelor of Arts or Science (or an equivalent) degree from a regionally accredited college or university.
 It is preferred that students have a major in psychology.
-Those applicants who do not have an academic background in psychology are required to complete a course in General Psychology and History of Psychology.
-Additionally, courses in Abnormal Psychology, Lifespan Psychology, and Psychology Research Methods are recommended.